 Max Length | 24 Inches | 24 Inches |

 Now that you know a little more about the Cricut Maker and Cricut Explore Air 2, which machine do you think would be better for you?
-If you need help deciding, here are a few questions to ask yourself.
+If you need help deciding, here are a few things you should consider.

 If you only see yourself using your Cricut machine a few times a year, the Cricut Explore Air 2 would probably suffice.
 However, if you plan on using it frequently or even daily, the Cricut Maker would be worth the investment because of its durability and range of functions.